Return to the Oval Full Schedule

 - More information coming soon.

-Parent Leadership Council (PLC) Meet & Greet - Location tbd
+Parent Leadership Council (PLC) Meet & Greet - Milas Hall Mezzanine

 - Drop in and meet members of the PLC, a group of parent volunteers who help support and build the Olin parent community.
 The PLC helps coordinate and lead various activities from on-campus parent events for parents, to first year parent support, to summer parties, a phone-a-thon, parent social media groups, and more.